palkan/isolator/README.md

 However, there are some potential caveats:

-1) Isolator tries to automatically detect the environment and include only necessary adapters.
-Thus the order of loading gems matters: make sure that `isolator` is required in the end.
+1) Isolator tries to detect the environment automatically and includes only necessary adapters.
+Thus the order of loading gems matters: make sure that `isolator` is required in the end (NOTE: in Rails, all adapters loaded after application initialization).

 2) Isolator does not distinguish framework-level adapters.
 For example, `:active_job` spy doesn't take into account which AJ adapter you use; if you are using a safe one (e.g. `Que`) just disable the `:active_job` adapter to avoid false negatives (i.e. `Isolator.adapters.active_job.disable!`).

-3) Isolator tries to detect the `test` environment and slightly change it behaviour: first, it respect _transactional tests_; secondly, error raising is turned on by default (see [below](#configuration)).
+3) Isolator tries to detect the `test` environment and slightly change its behavior: first, it respect _transactional tests_; secondly, error raising is turned on by default (see [below](#configuration)).

 ### Configuration